jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 ---
 layout: post
 title: The World Revolves Around the Sun
-deck: While seemingly not a large step for most, moving from an Local + FTP setup to Github marks a most substantial step forward for my web development career
+deck: The pivot from strictly local Chicago news to nationwide coverage was finalized when Chicago Sun-Times's parent company sold the Chicago Suburban papers, Pioneer Press, to the Chicago Tribune late 2014.
 date: 2015-02-15
 tag: Case-Study
 thumbnail: /images/hero-sun-times.jpg
 ---

-The last project I did with Aggrego is most certainly the largest, and for me, the most significant in my career thus far.
+The last project I did with Aggrego is most certainly the largest, and for me, the most significant of my career, thus far.
 I did not expect to be the lead designer of a prestigious product or brand, such as the Chicago Sun-Times, so soon.
-But, as luck/fortune would have it, I was given the opportunity to not only redesign it, but extend it's reach across 70 of the largest cities in the US.
+But, as luck/fortune would have it, I was given the opportunity to not only redesign it, but extend it's reach across 70 of the largest cities in the US as part of the "Sun-Times Network"

-We started working on the "Sun-Times Network" late summer 2014 initially.
+It's probably fair to say that STN was about a year in-the-making.
+At Aggrego, we started positioning ourselves as a business-to-business service, creating large news media networks for Chicago Sun-Times's Pioneer Press, Digicel's Loop, and Communicorp's Today.ie.
+Our experience with these projects undoubtedly gave us the knowledge and framework needed for creating the Sun-Times Network.

+Actual start-time for Sun-Times Network began in late August 2014 in which was originally going to be a simply a one-off extension of the Sun-Times brand into Milwaukee, WI.
+As we started fleshing out the product it started to be apparent that the process for "Milwaukee Sun-Times" could be duplicated as many times as we wanted.

+---

 ###Planning/Research

-Sal and Mustafa staked out their competition well before bringing me onboard and discovered the space for innovation is huge: Not a single business for finding after-school activities will show up in a Google Search for "After-school activities for kids" &mdash; Only listicles/articles on suggested ideas, a few local businesses, and nationwide, government-created programs.
-Not a single platform for searching or registering or shopping for activities/classes.
-Crazy, right?
+Sal and Mustafa explored their possible competition well before bringing me onboard, discovering the space for innovation was huge&mdash; Not a single platform for finding after-school activities will show up in a Google Search for "After-school activities for kids."
+You will only see listicles/articles on suggested activity ideas, a few local businesses, and unhelpful government-created programs.

-Sal and Mustafa concluded that only competition in after-school class discovery was a small San Francisco-based startup, called [Kidfully](http://www.kidfully.com); it focused on the social aspect of reviewing and sharing after-school activities with fellow parents in the SF area; this is a direction similar, but not the same as intended for Afterskoolz.
+Sal and Mustafa concluded that only competition in after-school class discovery was a small San Francisco-based startup, called [Kidfully](http://www.kidfully.com); Kidfully focuses on the social aspect of reviewing and sharing after-school activities with fellow parents in the SF area; this is a direction similar, but not the same for what was in mind for Afterskoolz.

 {% include image.html url="/images/post-soccer-moms-rejoice-inspiration.jpg" caption="Kidfully, Wyzant, Treehouse, and Amazon inspired Afterskoolz's design " %}

-Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully and Angie's List), and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).
+Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).

-As a 24yr old, single, recent college grad, the platform obviously doesn't speak to me and my needs.
-But, it doesn't take much to understand how such a platform could revolutionize what appears to be a stagnant industry.
+As a 24yr old, single, recent college grad, the platform obviously doesn't speak to me and my needs, but, it doesn't take much to understand how such a platform could revolutionize what appears to be a stagnant industry.

-Afterskoolz could, potentially, be the go-to destination for parents to browse a large selection of after-school activities and easily, quickly get their children involved; it would completely rid the burden of tradtional paperwork and phone calls, making the process as simple as ever.
+Afterskoolz could, potentially, be the go-to destination for parents to browse a large selection of after-school activities in their city and easily, quickly get their children involved; it would completely rid the burden of tradtional paperwork and phone calls, making the process as simple as ever.

-What's even more amazing, is the platform doesn't have to stop at afterschool activities: it could completely replace traditional class registration at every educational level.
+What's even more amazing, is the platform doesn't have to stop at after-school activities: it could completely replace traditional class registration at every educational level.
 Take this scenario for example: You just moved to a new city and need to register your child into the new local school.
 What do you do?
-You call the school, register an appointment, gather identification materials, and physically go to said school to fill out paperwork.
+You call the school, schedule an appointment, gather identification materials, and physically go to said school to fill out paperwork...why should anyone have to do that in 2015?

-Those are extremely inconvenient, but easily solvable problems.
-It was an important aspect to keep in mind as I built my blueprint for Afterskoolz: searching and registering is only the beginning on what could be a multifunctional platform.
+While the inital plan for Afterskoolz isn't quite ready to tackle a terriotry like complete school registration, it is an important aspect to keep in mind for the future, especially as I build my blueprint for the website.
+I must keep everything I design agile and capable of scaling and accomodating new features/functionaility.

 ---